-9.3.5 - The Item Description
+9.3.5 THE ITEM DESCRIPTION

-If a shipping paper describes both hazardous and non-hazardous products, the hazardous materials must be:
+If a shipping paper describes both hazardous and nonhazardous products, the hazardous materials will be either:

-Entered first.
+- Entered first, or

-Highlighted in a contrasting color, OR.
+- Highlighted in a contrasting color, or

-Identified by an "X" placed before the shipping description (ID#, Shipping Name, Hazard Class, Packing Group) in a column captioned "HM".
-The letters "RQ" may be used instead of "X" if a reportable quantity needs to be identified.
+- Identified by an "X" placed before the shipping description (ID#, Shipping Name, Hazard Class, Packing Group) in a column captioned "HM."
+The letters "RQ" may be used instead of "X" if a reportable quantity is present in one package.

 The basic description of hazardous materials includes the identification number, proper shipping name, hazard class or division, and the packing group, if any, in that order.
-The packing group is displayed in Roman numerals and may be preceded by "PG".
+The packing group is displayed in Roman numerals and may be preceded by "PG."

-Identification number, shipping name, and hazard class must not be abbreviated unless specifically authorized in the hazardous materials regulations.
+Identification number, shipping name and hazard class must not be abbreviated unless specifically authorized in the hazardous materials regulations.
 The description must also show:

-The total quantity and unit of measure.

-The number and type of packages (example: "6 Drums").

-The letters RQ, if a reportable quantity.

-If the letters RQ appear, the name of the hazardous substance (if not included in the shipping name).

-For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material.
+- The total quantity and unit of measure. - The number and type of packages (example: "6 Drums"). - The letters RQ, if a reportable quantity. - If the letters RQ appear, the name of the hazardous substance (if not included in the shipping name). - For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material.

-Shipping papers also must list an emergency response telephone number (unless excepted).
+Shipping papers must also list an emergency response telephone number (unless excepted).
 The emergency response telephone number is the responsibility of the shipper.
 It can be used by emergency responders to obtain information about any hazardous materials involved in a spill or fire.
 The telephone number must be:

-The number of the person offering the hazardous material for transportation (if the shipper/offerer is the emergency response information (ERI) provider); or

-The number of an agency or organization capable of, and accepting responsibility for, providing the detailed information required by paragraph (a)(2) of this section.
-The person who is registered with the ERI provider must be identified by name, or contract number or other unique identifier assigned by the ERI provider, on the shipping paper
+- The number of the person offering the hazardous material for transportation if the shipper/offerer is the emergency response information (ERI) provider; or - The number of an agency or organization capable of, and accepting responsibility for, providing the detailed information required by paragraph (a) (2) of this section.
+The person who is registered with the ERI provider must be identified by name, contract number or other unique identifier assigned by the ERI provider, on the shipping paper.

-Shippers also must provide emergency response information to the motor carrier for each hazardous material being shipped.
+Shippers must also provide emergency response information to the motor carrier for each hazardous material being shipped.
 The emergency response information must be able to be used away from the motor vehicle and must provide information on how to safely handle incidents involving the material.
-At a minimum, it must include the following information: The basic description and technical name;
+It must include information on the shipping name of the hazardous material, risks to health, fire, explosion and initial methods of handling spills, fires and leaks of the material.
+At a minimum, it must include the following information:

+- The basic description and technical name;

-Immediate hazards to health;
+- Immediate hazards to health;

-Risks of fire or explosion;
+- Risks of fire or explosion;

-Immediate precautions to be taken in the event of an accident or incident;
+- Immediate precautions to be taken in the event of an accident or incident;

-Immediate methods for handling fires;
+- Immediate methods for handling fires;

-Initial methods for handling spills or leaks in the absence of fires; and
+- Initial methods for handling spills or leaks in the absence of fires; and

-Preliminary first aid measures
+- Preliminary first aid measures.

+Page 9:6

 Such information can be on the shipping paper or some other document that includes the basic description and technical name of the hazardous material.
 Or, it may be in a guidance book such as the Emergency Response Guidebook (ERG).
 Motor carriers may assist shippers by keeping an ERG on each vehicle carrying hazardous materials.
-The driver must provide the emergency response information to any federal, state, or local authority responding to a hazardous materials incident or investigating one.
+The driver must provide the emergency response information to any federal, state, or local authority responding to or investigating a hazardous materials incident.

-Total quantity and number & type of packages must appear before or after the basic description.
+Total quantity must appear before or after the basic description.
 The packaging type and the unit of measurement may be abbreviated.
 For example: